“People who are unable to motivate themselves must be content with mediocrity, no matter how impressive their other talents.”

 Then, with a total motivation score of 20 out of 100, we’ll feel less driven to do the deep practice necessary to master the music.
 Likewise, with repertoire that’s undemanding (E=10) but unappealing (V=2), our motivation will sag.

-Using this simple formula, we can see that, to foster self-motivation, we have to choose goals that we truly value and know we can attain.
+Using this formula, we can see that, to foster self-motivation, we have to choose goals that we truly value and know that we can attain.

 Increasing the Value Factor

 Have you articulated what you value about making music?
-If not, I invite you to write down why being a musician is important to you and what you hope to achieve with your music (see “Artistic Vision“).
+If not, I invite you to write down why being a musician is important to you and what you hope to achieve with your music, as I describe in my post, “Artistic Vision“.

-For example, when we connect practicing the likes of scales and exercises to our ultimate aim of contributing beauty to the world, then everything we practice resonates with value, and our V number rises.
+For example, when we connect practicing scales and exercises to our ultimate aim of contributing beauty to the world, then anything we practice, including a simple exercise, resonates with value, and our V number rises.

 Increasing the Expectation Factor

-As a result, they build up large repertoires of accessible pieces, and their professional know-how enables them to book plentiful concerts.
-Their inclusive skills allow them to make choices that result in success, so their E scores remain high.
+Students who acquire the comprehensive artistic, technical, and career skills articulated in The Musician’s Way can gauge how their abilities match up with the compositions they’d like to learn and with the issues involved in performing them publicly.
+Their self-awareness empowers them to build up large repertoires of accessible pieces, and their professional know-how enables them to book ample concerts.
+They make choices that result in success, so their E scores remain high.

-Students who lack comparable wherewithal may tackle music that swamps their powers; they polish few to concert level and seldom perform because doing so feels arduous.
+Students who lack comparable wherewithal often tackle music that swamps their powers.
+They polish few pieces to concert level and seldom perform them because doing so feels arduous if not impossible.
 Their expectation of success drops, their E scores plummet, and their motivation ebbs.

 For additional strategies that fuel motivation, see p.
 105-112 of The Musician’s Way.